-At the end of every term the student's achievements are recognised and rewarded with Certificates of Achievement, presented to the student on a planned day including a celebratory lunch and activities or games.
-The end of year is celebrated with an activity week where students plan with their teacher the individual or group activities they would like to participate in.
+At the end of every term the student's achievements are recognised and rewarded with Certificates of Achievement, presented to the student on a planned day at the end of term, with a celebratory theme and activities or games.
+The end of year is celebrated with activities where students plan with their teacher the activities they would like to participate in as a class or plan for the whole school.